-You should also promote your Black Friday & Cyber Monday offers like the example below.
+You should also promote your Black Friday & Cyber Monday offers, like in the example below.

-If you don’t have an email list yet, or it’s just too small, take advantage of the highly increased traffic.
+Take advantage of the increase in traffic if you don’t have an email list yet, or if it’s too small.

-Many people tend to focus only on ads during the Holiday season.
-Boosting your content marketing can give you a big advantage against the competition.
+Many people tend to focus only on ads during the holiday shopping season.
+Boosting your content marketing efforts can give you a big advantage over the competition.

-For example, you can make a “Year’s Most Popular Products” list or gift guides for different family members.
+For example, you could make a “Year’s Most Popular Products” list or gift guides for different family members.
 You can write a blog post sharing Black Friday shopping tips, or Christmas decorating ideas.
-It’s not only useful to your visitors but also helps SEO.
+These types of content are not just useful to your visitors, but they also help your SEO.